ninthwalker/saverr/README.md

 2. Save the saverr.exe to your computer and double click it to launch the app.

 ## How to use
-1. Launch the script using one of the 3 methods listed above in the setup section.
+1. Launch the script using one of the 3 methods listed above.
 2. Enter the name of the Movie, TV show or Music artist to search for.
 3. Select the desired result from the results box.
   3a.
 If a Movie: Just click download.